parmaja/wp_metallic/README.md

 This project have two projects,

-WordPress Metallic Theme: a very simple and light theme for wordpress work for desktop and mobile
+WordPress Metallic Theme: is a very simple and light theme for wordpress work for desktop and mobile.

-CSS Macros, small engine css_macros.php used by this theme, so you can take the theme as good exapmple how to write css
+CSS Macros, small engine macros.php used by this theme, so you can take the theme as good exapmple how to write css with macro.

 WP Metallic Theme
 -----------------